Jasper-Hawks/Jasper-Hawks/README.md

 # 👋 Hi, I’m Jasper Hawks
 I'm a student, aspiring Software/Web Developer, and [Free Software](https://en.wikipedia.org/wiki/Free_software) advocate from Southeast Virginia.
 On my profile you'll find some of my coding projects, tools and scripts that I use.
-I'm currently learning as much Python as I can.
+I'm currently learning as much Python, CSS, JS, and C as I can.

 ## Projects I'm Working On
 - FOSS Unofficial Pathfinder Character Sheet Website